-8-3 I/O signal cable
+7-2 I/O signal cables

-This cable is a shielded cable for the driver control I/O that has good noise immunity.
-The ground wire useful to grounding is extracted from both ends of the cable.
+These are shielded cables for control I/O of the driver offering good noise immunity.
+The grounding wires useful to grounding are come out from both ends of the cable.

 Select the cable suitable for the number of I/O signals connected.